Here are answers to some frequently-asked questions about renting a house at Moonhole:

 How to reserve a house

 Once you select the dates for your stay we will send you a rental agreement and booking confirmation.
 We require a US$750 deposit to confirm a reservation.
 Your deposit is applied to the rent.
 The balance of the rent is due when you arrive.
 Your deposit becomes non-refundable 30 days in advance of your arrival date.
-We accept Visa, Mastercard, PayPal, and checks drawn on U.S. banks for rental payments and other charges.
+We accept Visa, Mastercard, and PayPal.
 We process credit card charges through a secure U.S. merchant services provider.
 Booking directly with us is the most economical way to reserve a house.

 The rent for a house includes the services of a dedicated cook/housekeeper six days per week.
-For parties of four or more persons we generally have two of our staff on duty.
+For parties of more than two persons we generally have two of our staff on duty.
 The house is equipped with linens, towels, beach towels, sheets, pillows, mosquito nets over each bed, and a fully-equipped kitchen with a refrigerator/freezer and stove/oven.

 What about food. meals, beer, wine and spirits?

 Our staff will stock your house with basic supplies, do the daily shopping, and prepare three meals per day for you (unless you request otherwise).
 Our cuisine is West Indian with a Continental flair, featuring fresh fish, curries, local fruits and vegetables, salads, freshly-baked breads and delicious desserts.
 Lobster is available in season.

 We bring in fresh produce from the main harbor every day or two.
 We buy fruits and vegetables from local open-air vendors and seafood from local fishermen.
 Knight’s Trading is our favorite local grocery store.
 Doris Fresh Foods in Port Elizabeth stocks imported foods and gourmet items.
 Vintages, next door to the Gingerbread Hotel, offers a good selection of imported wines.